How to Grow Customer Loyalty in Retail?

 Although customer loyalty can be generated in plenty of ways, according to SAS research, 40.5% of consumers would be less likely to use a retailer without a loyalty program or card in place.
 This is why, as a retailer, you should at least consider launching your own rewards program.

-What are the characteristics of retail loyalty programs?
+What are the characteristics of customer loyalty programs in retail?

 Most retail chains already operate a loyalty program.
 Based on their results, we can identify several commonplace features for rewards programs in the retail sphere.